-Are You Benchmarking Your Fleet Management System Dispatchers?
+Are You Benchmarking Your Mining Fleet Management System Dispatchers?

 There are many metrics available to benchmark a shift crew or an individual operator.
-Less commonly discussed are metrics specific to how a crew’s dispatchers are running the FMS.
+Less commonly discussed are metrics specifically designed to understand how well any particular crew’s Dispatch Team are running the mining fleet management system.

 Using Cat MineStar Fleet Data for Dispatcher Benchmarking

-A small caveat is that other factors, such as problems with the radio network or onboard hardware, can occasionally distort the metrics, making the dispatchers’ performance look worse than it actually is.
-Nevertheless, when trended over time vs production, the metrics are still a useful indicator of how well Cat MineStar Fleet is being utilised.
-On the flip-side, these same metrics can be used to justify investment in improved network coverage or additional technicians at a site.
+A small caveat is that other factors, such as problems with the radio network or onboard hardware, can occasionally distort the metrics, making the Dispatch Team's performance look worse than it actually is.
+Nevertheless, when trended over time vs. production, the metrics are still a useful indicator of how well Cat MineStar Fleet is being utilised.
+On the flip-side, these same metrics can be used to justify investment in improved radio network coverage or additional fleet management technicians at a site.

-It’s important that dispatchers get the opportunity to see how they are performing in terms of production and system benchmarking throughout the shift.
-We therefore recommend using a wall mounted dashboard which updates every few minutes with the latest stats.
+It is important that Dispatch Team get the opportunity to see how they are performing in terms of production and system benchmarking throughout the shift.
+We recommend using a wall-mounted dashboard that updates every few minutes with the latest stats.
 If any of the metrics begin to go into the red, the team will have the chance to make adjustments on the shift, rather than waiting to hear the bad news in a report generated at the end of the shift.

 We also recommend using certain gamification techniques.
 Why not have a crew comparison report?
 This creates an element of healthy competition which often improves dispatchers' performance.
 Finally, there should be a weekly or end-of-roster scheduled report to the management team.
 This will allow for long-term trends to be addressed.